 Higher dividend yields

 BlackRock (BLK) has historically paid out the major portion of its profits in dividends.
-The company increases the dividend per share in-line with its performance.
+The company increases its dividend per share in-line with its performance.
 It has approved a 5% increase in its quarterly dividend per share to $2.29.

-In 3Q15, BlackRock declared a total dividend per share of $2.18, up by 13% as compared to the prior year’s quarter.
-This translates to an annualized dividend yield of 2.7%, which is higher than the industry average of 1.9%.
+In 4Q15, BlackRock declared a total dividend per share of $2.18, up by 13% compared to the prior year’s quarter.
+This translates to an annualized dividend yield of 2.8%, which is higher than the industry average of 1.9%.
 In comparison, BlackRock’s peers have the following yields:

 Together, these companies form 1.7% of the SPDR S&P 500 ETF (SPY).

 If the company continues to deliver double-digit growth in EPS (earnings per share), it will mean higher dividends per share.
 BlackRock’s share price will also be supported by above-industry-average dividend yields.

 BlackRock has repurchased $1.1 billion worth of its own stock over the past four quarters.
 In 3Q15, the company repurchased stock worth $275 million.
 It has consistently reduced its weighted average diluted number of shares to 168.6 million as of December 31, 2015, from 170.4 million on December 31, 2014.